OlGe404/CodeReadyContainers/README.md

     - Ubuntu 18.04 LTS or later
     - Debian 10 or later

 Note that the cluster monitoring is disabled by default, because it increases the cpu and memory requirements so much.
 To enable it, set <code>enable_cluster_monitoring: true</code> in the [default vars file](ansible/roles/download_install_crc/defaults/main.yml).
-This can be done prior to the first installation, or to enable it in already existing installations later on.
+This can be done prior to the first installation, or to enable it in existing installations later on.

 ## Install
-When you've created a redhat account, download the pullsecret file and move it to "ansible/pullsecret.json".
+When you've created a redhat account, downloaded the pullsecret file and moved it to "ansible/pullsecret.json", run:

-Then:
   * <code>cd ansible && ./venv-setup.sh && source .venv/bin/activate</code>
   * Start the installation with <code>ansible-playbook playbook.yaml</code> and provide your sudo password when prompted
   * After the installation has finished, refresh your shell with <code>su $(whoami)</code>
   * Login to the openshift webconsole at https://console-openshift-console.apps-crc.testing with <code>developer/developer</code> or <code>kubeadmin/kubeadmin</code> credentials

 The CRC installation will not be started automatically after you have rebooted or shutdown your system.
-To start it again, run `crc start` and to stop it run `crc stop`.
-To check the current status run `crc status`.
+See the "Cheatsheet" section below for common commands.

 ### Known Issues
 If the installation fails, it can get stuck and prevent new installations to run succesfully.

-See https://github.com/code-ready/crc/issues/1027 for more information and on how to resolve this.
+If you have trouble running the playbook consecutively after an installation failed, see https://github.com/code-ready/crc/issues/1027 for more information on how to resolve this.

 ## Deinstall
 To deinstall CRC, run